dtb1996/CppReference/README.md

 # C++ Programming Reference Project

 ## Overview
-This Visual Studio project is intended to be used as a quick reference for implementing and using various programming concepts C++.
+This Visual Studio project is intended to be used as a quick reference for implementing and using various programming concepts in C++.
 The repository contains multiple class examples and can be used as a foundation for learning, teaching, or developing larger projects.

 ## Planned Features
 * Data Structures: Examples of common data structures like queues, stacks, linked lists, and more.